 Andrew is a member of the Australian Institute of Company Directors and his training was in Arts and Law at Sydney University.
 He never practiced as a lawyer but has referred to his legal training throughout his business career.
 Prior to moving to Junee in 2001 his career in Sydney was in sales, marketing and sailing.

 Andrew is married to Judi and between them they have children from 39 to 9.
-They live in Junee and foster to two Indigenous girls ages 12 and 9.
+They live in Junee and foster to two Indigenous girls in their teens.

 Andrew brings considerable commercial, local government and NFP experience overlayed on a legal background and is a proven supporter for The Wired Lab’s activities and philosophy.